-Though it might seem unnecessarily conservative to keep a couple of years worth of living expenses where you can get at it easily (either flat-out cash or short-term bonds), take a look at the stock market in recent years.
+Though it might seem unnecessarily conservative to keep a couple of years' worth of living expenses where you can get at it easily (either flat-out cash or short-term bonds), look at the stock market in recent years.

 But Don’t Live in Financial Fear

 The reason financial advisors usually suggest Baby Boomers invest conservatively makes sense — most of the time.
 The problem is we’re living in inflationary times.
 This can devour your returns, leaving you treading water or even losing ground.
 Though every retiree is different, at least consider balancing your portfolio with growth-oriented opportunities.

 The Silent Generation was born between 1928 and 1945.
 Sometimes treated as an afterthought in articles like this, we should note that there are still about 23 million Silents in the U.S., making up about 7 percent of the population.
 Most of them are retired but it’s never too late to make smart money moves like the following.

 Now Is the Time to be Financially Conservative